LoganR333/UNH-IT718/Lab5-Github-Actions/README.md

 # Lab5 Github Actions
 In Lab 3 you created a sample website with the content hosted by cloud storage.
 In this lab you create a simple CI/CD pipeline to automate pushing content.

-> {!TIP]
+> [!TIP]
-> While it is possible to manage data amd directly interact with cloud storage, most CI/CD pipelines leverage repositories and other tools to control content.
+> While it is possible to manage data and directly interact with cloud storage, most CI/CD pipelines leverage repositories and other tools to control content.

 > [!IMPORTANT]
-> Instructions are provided for AWS, Azure, GCP.
+> Instructions are provided for AWS, Azure, and GCP.
 Pick only one for your lab report.

 ### Ingredients needed for this lab
 -  A public Github reporitory